AditDua/AditDua/README.md

-I am Adit Dua
+- I am Adit Dua
-Coding is my favourite thing
+- Coding is my favourite thing to do
-I have experience in AI & ML
+- I have experience in various languages
-BSc Computer Science
+- Pursuing BSc Computer Science